How to lead change when you don't have a clear view of the future state.

 My Inspiration: Last week TJ Rinoski gave a presentation to a group at Gather about the launch of his new magazine Skinny Dipper that's a long-time collaboration / labor-of-love project, years in the making.
 It's a work of art.
 Each issue is created with the intention that it be kept, even displayed.
 During his presentation he talked about it being a love letter to the variety of media art they love.
 Hmmm..., I thought (made a note).
 The way he talks about it is inspiring and endearing.
 Clearly he and his friends care a lot about this thing.
 The big launch was yesterday.
 We ordered our copy today.

-How to influence workplace politics for better outcomes, both long- and short-term.
+How to influence workplace politics for better outcomes.

 Written by Roxanne Brown.

 There’s tension in the room.
-What’s happening here?
 An executive asks a question and the guest speaker answers.
 But then the speaker clears his throat.
 Or maybe he glanced to the side.
-Whatever he did, it was a sign to dig deeper.
-Maybe weakness.
+Whatever he did, it might have been a sign of weakness, definitely a sign to dig deeper.
 The rest jumped in with the inevitable attack.
-This had become standard.
-The preferred way to behave.
-Looking for something or someone to blame or some elusive answer to solve everything that had gone wrong over the last six months.
+This was now the typical behavior, like a bad habit they had all formed together.
+They were looking for someone to blame or some elusive answer to solve everything that had gone wrong over the last six months.

 The woman in charge of this weekly executive check-in intervened.
-She took over the conversation, purposely, so they would focus on her and not the guest.
+She took over the conversation so they would focus on her and not the guest.
 Partially to protect the speaker, but mostly to get their focus on track.
-“Aren’t we here to make decisions?”
+“Aren’t we here to make decisions?,” she thought.
 To her, the purpose of the conversation seemed pretty straightforward.
 But it never was.
-There was danger.
-It was palpable.
+There was always danger and it was palpable.
 Unnamed and unclaimed but real.

-People remember moments like this because they are emotionally charged.
+People remember moments like this because they are emotionally charged with fear.
 These moments stand out.
 Everyone is in hyper-self-protection mode.
 It’s a time to be clever.
 Careful.
 The possibility of changing the behavior of a group like this seems impossible.
+But there are other options.
 Just blow up the whole group and start over, that’s one solution.
 But that’s often just a fantasy.
 You’re stuck with who you’re stuck with.
-You can just live with it and wait for the pain to end one day.
+You could just live with it and wait for the pain to end one day.
 You could abandon the whole situation by finding another place to go for yourself.
 There are options.

 What if you reimagined the whole thing?
 What if.....you suspended reality for a moment and imagined how you’d like this group to be?
-What would you imagine?
-How would it feel ideally in those meetings?
+How would it feel in those meetings ideally?

 Having trouble with that thought?
 Understandable.
 Once you have a fear-charged memory conjured up it’s hard to replace it with something ideal.